DaktaDeo/multipass-docs/docs/apps/humans/README.md

 # Introduction

 :::warning remember this
-Everyone that your Team has contact with **outside** the internal structure, belongs in Contacts.
+Everyone that exists in **your Team's internal structure**, belongs in Humans.
 :::

-With the app Contacts your Team Manages *external* contact info.
-This is where you collect your network data from **outside** your Team.

-In a bussiness context these are your Clients, Prospects, Suppliers,..

-In a Society context, here is where your society members data is stored.

 ## Examples